SkyrScout/skyrscout.github.io/_players/sean-rea.md

   After establishing himself in the Canadian Premier League, Rea earned a move to CF Montréal and featured in Major League Soccer during the 2023 season, with mixed success.

-  He later returned to the Canadian Premier League with HFX Wanderers, where he again demonstrated the technical quality, creativity and individual flair that had originally made him stand out.
+  Now back in the Canadian Premier League with HFX Wanderers, he is again showing the technical quality, creativity and individual flair that originally made him stand out.

   Transfer outlook

-  At the time of this report, Rea's contract with HFX Wanderers was due to expire at the end of 2025.
+  Rea's contract with HFX Wanderers expires at the end of 2025.

-  SkyrScout considered him capable of stepping into a top-12 European league.
-With his technical quality, genuine two-footedness, versatility and experience from both the CPL and MLS, he represented an interesting opportunity for European clubs seeking a creative player entering his prime years.
+  SkyrScout considers him capable of stepping into a top-12 European league.
+With his technical quality, genuine two-footedness, versatility and experience from both the CPL and MLS, he represents an interesting opportunity for European clubs seeking a creative player entering his prime years.

 transfermarkt: "https://www.transfermarkt.com/sean-rea/profil/spieler/718099"
 sofascore: "https://www.sofascore.com/football/player/sean-rea/1002401#tab:season"